Facebooktwitterredditpinterestlinkedintumblr

 A 1ms monitor can change the color of a pixel in as little as one millisecond, while a 5ms monitor will take five milliseconds to do so.

 The human eye can perceive changes in color very quickly – about one-tenth of a second – but there are some applications where every millisecond counts.
-For example, in online gaming, a fast response time can mean the difference between winning and losing.
+For example, a fast response time in online gaming can mean the difference between winning and losing.

 In general, the faster the response time, the better.